Astros vs. Brewers Player Props Betting Odds

-Player prop bet options for Yordan Alvarez, Christian Yelich and others are available when the Houston Astros visit the Milwaukee Brewers at American Family Field on Monday at 7:40 PM ET.
+The Houston Astros visit the Milwaukee Brewers at American Family Field on Tuesday at 7:40 PM ET.
+Those looking to place a player prop bet can find odds for Yordan Alvarez, Christian Yelich and others in this game.

 Bet on this matchup or its props with DraftKings!